verilator/verilator/docs/guide/warnings.rst

    be declared before being used.

-.. option:: PRAGMAERR
+.. option:: BADPRAGMA

-   Any error that is related to pragmas, but not specifically to '`pragma protect'.
+   Error that a pragma is badly formed, but not specifically to '`pragma protect'.
    For example, an empty `pragma line.

 .. option:: PROCASSWIRE